Stefanos Athanasiadis: PAS Giannina

-Later Years
+Later years

-On 22 October 2020, Athanasiadis who had played for Panserraikos F.C. for the 2009-10 season, in the Greek second division, he will play again with the jersey of Apollon Larissa.
-The 32-year-old striker was without a team, over a year.
-On 18 August 2021, signed a contract with Super League Greece 2 club Anagennisi Karditsa F.C.
+On 22 October 2020, Athanasiadis who had last played in the Greek second division for Panserraikos F.C. in the 2009-10 season, joined Apollon Larissa.
+The 32-year-old striker was without a team for over a year.
+On 18 August 2021 he signed a contract with Super League Greece 2 club Anagennisi Karditsa F.C.

 International career

 On 8 June 2011 Athanasiadis made his debut for the Greece national team in a friendly 1–1 draw against Ecuador.
 He earned 12 caps during his career.